rfong/sustenance/bread/flatbread.md

 ## Frying

 Prepare a place to put your finished flatbreads that is capable of catching a lot of oil.
-You can use paper towels, but I use a cooling rack over a baking sheet.
+You can use a large quantity of paper towels.
+I tend to use a cooling rack over a baking sheet.

 Preheat a cast iron skillet with a tablespoon of oil.
 Fry flatbreads for 2-3 minutes on each side or until golden brown, and replenish oil as needed.

+### Splitting up the work
+This tends to work best if you have at least two people.

+When making 36 flatbreads, I find it easiest with three people: one grillmaster managing two frying pans, and two people shaping the flatbreads.

+### Ventilation

+It's gonna get smoky really fast, so turn on the hood and any fans/filters you have and open the windows for good measure before you start frying.